Zuck7/AccountsGUI/README.md

 ## 🤝 Team Contributors

-This project was developed as a collaborative effort by our development team, showcasing various aspects of software engineering including:
+This project was developed as a **collaborative group effort by a team of 4 developers**, showcasing teamwork and various aspects of software engineering including:
 - Object-oriented design principles
 - Event-driven programming
 - Exception handling strategies
 - Data persistence techniques
 - User authentication systems
+- Collaborative development practices
+- Code review and integration workflows

 ## 📊 Exception Handling